An amphitheatre of steep rock walls and talus slope protects spectacular glacier-fed Pinnacle Lake.

 The following trail section is unusually wide and flat.
 Old timbers peek out of the dirt underfoot.
 The name of the nearby river, Railroad Creek, hints at a previously industrious past.

-Over a cattle grid, through two small meadows and we arrive, to my surprise, in an old growth forest, with a soft carpet of ferns.
-The size of the cedars here are simply extraordinary, and not something I ever expected on this alpine adventure.
+Over a cattle grid, through two small meadows and we arrive, to my surprise, in an old-growth forest, with a soft carpet of ferns.
+The size of the cedars here is simply extraordinary, and not something I ever expected on this alpine adventure.

 A hidden waterfall